We are now accepting applications for all grades for school year 2021-22. Enroll today and join us in person this fall!

 The typical Ascend school day runs from 8:00 am to 4:00 pm, Monday through Thursday.
 On Friday, the school day runs from 8:00 am to 1:00 pm.
 Schools dismiss early on Friday to allow teachers to participate in professional development sessions.
 Students may arrive as early as 7:30 am to eat breakfast at school; all students receive free breakfast and lunch.

 Do Ascend schools have an extended school year?

 No; in general, our schools are open the same number of days as the New York City Department of Education’s schools.
-Students typically begin the school year during the first half of September and end the year during the second half of June.
+Students typically begin the school year in early September and end the year during early to mid-June.

 How many teachers are in each classroom?

-In kindergarten, Ascend classrooms have two teachers.
-Beginning in grade 1, classrooms typically have one teacher.
+In kindergarten, all Ascend classrooms have two teachers.
+Grade 1-4 classrooms have either one or two teachers, depending on the school.
+Beginning in grade 5, classrooms typically have one teacher.
 Classrooms that use an integrated co-teaching (ICT) model to serve special education students alongside their peers in a general education setting have two teachers.